Costa Rica

 Offers: Customs.

-Review summary: The customs process can be efficient, though wait times vary.
+The customs process can be efficient, though wait times vary.
 Some visitors experienced issues with documentation requirements.
 Limited seating and high food prices at the airport are noted, making it advisable to bring supplies.

 Place details mention: check in steps and required documents.